bootstrap-vue/bootstrap-vue/src/components/table/README.md

 <span class="badge badge-info small">NEW in v2.0.0-rc.28</span>

-BootstapVue provides additional helper child components when using `<b-table-simple>`, or the named slots `top-row`, `bottom-row`, and `thead-top` (all of which accept table child elements).
+BootstrapVue provides additional helper child components when using `<b-table-simple>`, or the named slots `top-row`, `bottom-row`, and `thead-top` (all of which accept table child elements).
 The helper components are as follows:

 - `b-tbody`
 - `b-thead`